Wattle Park upgrades

 We have undertaken extensive environmental assessments, including a flora and fauna assessment and an arborist assessment of potentially impacted trees.
-The playscape and running track are being designed to have a low impact on the environment.
+The playscape and running track have been designed to have a low impact on the environment.
 The playscape design weaves around existing trees and vegetation and the running track design uses existing trails for most of the upgrades.
-Throughout the construction period we will work with our contractors to ensure environmental impacts are minimised wherever possible.

 Who are we working with?

-Department of Environment, Land, Water and Planning is the main partner for this project.
+The Department of Energy, Environment and Climate Action is our government partner for this project.

-Parks Victoria is also working with Wurundjeri -Wurrung Cultural Heritage Aboriginal Corporation and has sought input from the community, Friends of Wattle Park, Wattle Hill residents and Whitehorse City Council on this project.
+Parks Victoria is also working with Wurundjeri -Wurrung Cultural Heritage Aboriginal Corporation, Heritage Victoria and has sought input from the community, Friends of Wattle Park, Wattle Hill residents and Whitehorse City Council on this project.

 To keep with news about this project, sign up for updates.

-Wattle Park is well loved and more than 20 years old.
-As a result, a lot of the play equipment is deteriorating, and needs replacing.
-The new playscape will be safe and accessible, will meet visitor expectations, and will be a nature play environment for children and families of all ages and abilities to enjoy.
+The old playground at Wattle Park was well-loved and over 20 years old.
+As a result, a lot of the play equipment was deteriorating and needed replacing.
+The new playscape is safe and accessible for all-abilities, and provides a nature play environment for children and families to enjoy.

 Was the community consulted on the designs for the playscape and running/walking track?

 Yes.
-The designs for the new facilities have been developed in collaboration with the community, and are being finalised following two rounds of community consultation in 2020 and 2021.
+The designs for the new facilities were developed in collaboration with the community through two rounds of community consultation in 2020 and 2021.
 Altogether, we heard from community through over 700 surveys, 500 vision cards and 4 online sessions.

-The engagement findings from the consultation, including how they are shaping the designs, on this project are available on Engage Vic.
+The engagement findings from the consultation, including how they shaped designs, are available on Engage Victoria.

 When will the upgrades be finished?